isaaclab_tasks.utils#

 Replace every PresetCfg in the tree with the best alternative.

-For each PresetCfg found during a depth-first walk:
+For each PresetCfg found during an active-tree breadth-first walk:

 1. Pick the first name from selected that exists as a field on the preset, otherwise fall back to default.